The Forming of Grand Bend

 Past historian’s documented the Club’s beginnings including photographs in a white three-ring binder, titled, GBYC 50 Years, kept in the Clubhouse.

-1949 postcard to the right, before there were docks.
+1940s postcard of the Grand Bend Harbour, before there were docks.

 Found documentation -- a copy of the second meeting dated May 31, 1959, elected was Commodore Dr H.N.
 Cowen, Exeter.